Krishtof-Korda/CarND-MPC-Project-Submission/README.md

 [![alt text](https://img.youtube.com/vi/UY5qKKaF1ik/0.jpg)](https://youtu.be/UY5qKKaF1ik)

+### Now that the system was stable I played around with the number of time steps, N and the time between steps, dt.
+If N was too small the vehicle did not have enough sight into the future to see around conrners.
+Conversely, if N was too large there were some really strange curve fitting problems that led to unusable data.
+After playing I settled on N = 20 and dt = 0.05. this led to the best look ahead without looking too far ahead.
+I chose 0.05 because it was twice as fast as the latency of the system which I believed would provide enough continuity in the actuations.
+This choice of N and dt led to a stable system that tracked well and did not exhibit dicretization errors.

 ### I learned that there is a delicate balance when it comes to tuning an MPC.
 For this implementation I really had to tune up the cost of using the steering actuator to stabilize oscillations.
 The throttle control was not as critical.
 I did try to implement a cost function to reduce throttle during high steering angles but was not successfull in separating throttle control from steering control.
 This is one thing I would definitely like to implement in the future.